 - Many of Anne McCaffrey's works feature a character named Johnny Green, in memory of her real life close friend of the same name who was tragically murdered.

 - Bridge to Terabithia has Leslie who is based partially on a friend that the author's son had as a child.
 She also died young, but from a lightning strike rather than drowning.

 - Elisabeth Clara Sladen was one of the longest serving and most beloved Doctor Who actresses, having played Sarah Jane Smith in both Doctor Who and in her own spin-offs K-9 and Company and The Sarah Jane Adventures for just under four decades.
 After she passed away in 2011, the next companion was named Clara, after her middle name.

-- Geordi LaForge in Star Trek: The Next Generation is named after George LaForge, a disabled Star Trek: The Original Series fan who died in 1975.
+- Geordi LaForge in Star Trek: The Next Generation is named after George LaForge, a disabled Star Trek: The Original Series fan who died in 1975.note

 - Borderlands 2 has Michael Mamaril, a Vault Hunter that sometimes appears in Sanctuary, and who gifts the player with a piece of rare loot when the player finds him.
 He was created in the memory of Michael John Mamaril, a Borderlands fan that passed away at the age of 22, and whose friend asked Gearbox Software for a short eulogy by Claptrap, Michael's favorite character.